danvk/boggle-paper/paper/paper.typ

   , kind: table
   )

-we might split the middle cell to get five board classes containing 1,012,500 boards each:
+we might split the center cell to get five board classes containing 1,012,500 boards each:

 #figure(